AwaisMehnga/php-react-starter-template/docs/guide/routing.md

 # Routing
 {: .no_toc }

-The routing system provides Laravel-style route definitions with support for middleware, groups, and parameters.
+The routing system implements a sophisticated request dispatching mechanism using FastRoute library with custom middleware pipeline integration.
 {: .fs-6 .fw-300 }

 ## Table of contents